Big Focus Campaign for Better Housing

 - Little understanding about our experiences

-People with learning disabilities want change
+People with learning disabilities want change.

-For the past year, Speak Out members have been shining a light on the issues local people with learning disabilities face with their housing – and developing recommendations for change.
+Together we have been shining a light on the issues local people with learning disabilities face with their housing – and developing recommendations for change.

 Read the campaign report here.

-Together, Speak Out members:
+Speak Out members:

 - Held an open advocacy meeting to hear what people with learning disabilities had to say